 Paying Bills Without a Bank Account

-Unfortunately, billers typically don’t accept cash.
+Unfortunately, using cash is not always convenient or even possible.
 Utility companies (gas, water, and electric), phone companies, insurers, and subscription services usually want payment by check, a card, or an ACH transfer from your bank account.
 Some billers allow you to pay in person, but it’s a burden to make the trip every month during business hours, and it's not practical at all if there is no local office.

 If you’re planning to operate with cash only, ask your billers where you can pay in person.
 Some offer local service centers, while others allow you to pay at national supermarkets and convenience stores by using Western Union agents, for example.
 If you must mail in a payment, use a money order made payable to the biller instead of cash.

 Again, prepaid cards can make things easier and less expensive.
 Many prepaid cards offer online bill payment.
 If your biller accepts payments from a credit or debit card, you can just provide the card number instead.

 When you get paid with a check but don't have a bank account, you have limited options for cashing it.
 Your best option might be to take the check to the check writer’s bank.
 For example, if the check is drawn on an account at Bank of America, take it to a Bank of America branch to cash it.
 Just be aware that you might have to pay a fee if you’re not an account holder, and the branch might refuse to cash the check.